GREETINGS.

 And it is that spirit, in my opinion, which lead our people toward our liberation.

-And, liberation comes in many forms.
+And, liberation can come in many forms.

 For example, on the KNOWLEDGE IS EMPOWERMENT page, I typed that Capoeira was in part, developed as a response to the trauma that black people suffered during the slavery era.